holmesrichards/pmf/Docs/tolerances.md

 ![HP4_1%](../Images/hp4pole01.png)

 Note how with an error in the second or fourth coefficient, in addition to the leveling off of the amplitude at DC, the phase flips 180° at around 300 to 500 Hz.
+Under some circumstances this could be problematic if mixing with other signals of the same frequency.

-Even with a 0.1% error the amplitude below about 200 Hz is significantly higher than with perfect coefficients, though probably not large enough to be objectionable in most situations.
-The phase flip occurs about 200 Hz, and may or may not be important at this small amplitude if mixing with other signals of the same frequency.
+Even with a 0.1% error the amplitude below about 200 Hz is significantly higher than with perfect coefficients, but probably not large enough to be objectionable.
+The phase flip occurs about 200 Hz, and is also probably unimportant at this small amplitude.

 ![HP4_0.1%](../Images/hp4pole001.png)

 For the lower order HP filters the same thing happens but the sensitivity at DC to exact coefficients is lower.
-With 1% error the effect on the amplitude is pretty much negligible down to 10 Hz for 1-pole HP, though the change in phase is much bigger.
+With 1% error the effect on the amplitude is pretty much negligible down to 10 Hz for 1-pole HP.

 ![HP1_1%](../Images/hp1pole01.png)